-1 610–1 626.5 MHz: The IRIDIUM non-geostationary Satellite system provides AMS(R)S service in this band in accordance with Footnote 5.367.
+1 610–1 626.5 MHz: The IRIDIUM non-geostationary Satellite system provides AMS(R)S service in this band in accordance with No. 5.367.
 The IRIDIUM system provides for AM(R)S communications in accordance with the relevant SARPs as contained in Annex 10, Volume III, Chapter 4.
 Information on the IRIDIUM system and its compliance with ICAO SARPs is contained in the ICAO Manual on the Aeronautical Mobile Satellite (Route) Service (Doc 9925).

 COMMENTARY: